-WATER RESCUE - Delaware County, 3/23/24 - A search was conducted for a 6-year-old child that fell into Chester Creek in the area of 32 West 8th Street in Chester City.
+WATER RESCUE - Delaware County, 3/23/24 - A search was conducted for a 6-year-old child that fell into the Chester Creek in the area of 32 West 8th Street in Chester City.
 The following resources assisted with the search: US Coast Guard (USCG) helicopter and cutter; Wilmington, Delaware fire boat and personnel; and two boats and two Swift Water Rescue Teams from Delaware County.
 Conrail was notified to temporarily cease rail traffic on a nearby line while responders were conducting the search.
 The search was suspended for the night and will resume at 0800 hours on 3/24/24.
 The USCG had a cutter in the Delaware River on patrol overnight.
 The search continued on 3/24/24 at 0800 hours with air and marine units from USCG, as well as fire department drones.
 This incident will transition from a search and rescue to a recovery.
 A media briefing was held at 1400 hours to relay this information.
-Active operations have ceased for the day.
+Active search suspended for the evening on 3/25/24.
+Operations will resume this morning; 3/26/24 with K-9 search team.